redtexts/texts/pannekoek_1915_new_tactics_against_war.md

 when it inspired the murder of the Austrian prince"?--it but proves that a close examination of the question as to who was the aggressor, leads us into a tangled web of past quarrels and antagonisms.
-We come across Austria harrassing the Serbs striving for a large national state and export harbors; Austria aiming to extend its powers over the Balkans;
+We come across Austria harassing the Serbs striving for a large national state and export harbors; Austria aiming to extend its powers over the Balkans;
 imperialistic conflicts between Russia and Germany in Armenia.

-The war of 1914 did not come because one nation attacked another voluntarily with malice aforethought; it came because at a certain degree of tension Russia and Germany both said to themselves: "If it must be le [sic], let it be now!"
+The war of 1914 did not come because one nation attacked another voluntarily with malice aforethought; it came because at a certain degree of tension Russia and Germany both said to themselves: "If it must be let, let it be now!"
 They grasped the opportunity.
-In the last days of July a fruitful attempt had been made to persuade Austria and Russia to come to terms in the Servian controversy; what prevented peace was the ultimatum issued by Germany--according to England; was the mobilization of Russia--according to Germany.
+In the last days of July a fruitful attempt had been made to persuade Austria and Russia to come to terms in the Serbian controversy; what prevented peace was the ultimatum issued by Germany--according to England; was the mobilization of Russia--according to Germany.
 In reality there is no way of distinguishing the aggressor from the defender; each one attacks and